Online M.Ed. in Educational Leadership

 The online M.Ed. in Educational Leadership prepares you to lead a 21st-century educational institution and build positive relationships with the community it serves.
 You’ll build an understanding of your personal leadership style and organizational dynamics to confidently lead groups and engage stakeholders to achieve academic and institutional goals.
 This program will provide the skills necessary to support high-quality relationships with others and to make the school a more equitable place for staff, students, and their families.

 Our curriculum takes a developmental approach to leadership development.
 Courses are taken in a sequence designed to build your leadership skills as you progress through the program.
-The exact order of the classes you’ll take will depend on your track.
 Throughout your coursework, faculty will support and counsel you in an effort to ensure that you get the most out of the program in a way that works for you.